siran/writing/posts/An Open Letter to Alex Hankey - .md

 What is called noise is unresolved superposition of many deterministic field contributions with unknown phases and geometries.

-Importantly:

-- unresolved does not mean nonexistent,
-- incoherent does not mean neutral in all channels.

 Bias does not compete with background activity in amplitude space alone.
 It competes through **frequency, phase, and coupling geometry**.